Taiko2k/GTK4PythonTutorial/README.md

 ![A blank GTK window](blank.png)

-This is a minimum amount of code to show a window.
+This is a minimal amount of code to show a window.
 But we will start off with a better example:

  - Making the code into classes.
 'Cause doing it functional style is a little awkward in Python.
  - Switching to **Libawaita**, since many GNOME apps now use its new styling.